 What's next

 This is Part 1 of a four-part series.
-Each part is self-contained and builds on the same src/extensions/graphql/ folder structure you just created:
+Each part adds to the same src/extensions/graphql/ folder you just created:

-Part 2.
-Advanced backend customization.
-Takes the same Strapi project and adds the full customization surface:
+Part 2: advanced backend customization.
+Takes the same Strapi project and covers the rest of the customization story:

-resolversConfigmiddlewares and named policies, selectively disabling Shadow CRUD (hiding fields, disabling filters, removing mutations), custom object types for aggregate responses, and several new custom queries and mutations on a note-taking content model.
-Everything lives under the samesrc/extensions/graphql/directory, new files, no refactors.Part 3.
-Consuming the schema from a Next.js frontend.
+resolversConfigmiddlewares and named policies, selectively disabling parts of Shadow CRUD (hiding fields, removing filters, removing mutations), custom object types for aggregate responses, and several new custom queries and mutations on a note-taking content model.
+Everything lives insrc/extensions/graphql/, new files only, no refactoring of what you wrote here.Part 3: using the schema from a Next.js frontend.
 Wires the backend up to a Next.js 16 App Router application using Apollo Client.
-Covers RSC-based reads, Server Actions for writes, fragment composition, filter syntax on the client, and the create / update / inline-action flows for mutations.
+Covers reads from React Server Components, writes through Server Actions, sharing field selections with fragments, writing filters on the client, and the create / update / inline-action flows for mutations.

-Each part can be read independently if you already have a project at the required state, but they are written to be followed in order.
+Each part can be read on its own if you already have a project at the right state, but they are written to be followed in order.

 Citations